paulocilasjr/training-material/topics/microbiome/tutorials/host-removal/tutorial.md

 >    - {% icon param-file %} *"Input 1"*: `output_unaligned_reads_l`
 >    - {% icon param-file %} *"Input 2"*: `output_unaligned_reads_r`
 >
 >    2. This step creates a new paired-end collection that represents all reads **not aligned to the host genome**.
+Rename this output collection to 'Reads without bee reads'
 >
 >    > <comment-title> Note </comment-title>
 >    >